 It’s been a second since we’ve supplied you with macramé inspiration.
-Regular readers know it’s one of our favorite home décor trends: organic but somehow graphic, retro with a twist, wonderfully DIY, and absolutely gorgeous.
+Regular readers know this craft is one of our favorite home décor trends: organic but somehow graphic, retro with a twist, wonderfully DIY, and absolutely gorgeous.

-All it takes is one macramé workshop filling up our creative teams’ Instagram feeds and we have to schedule another session.
+All it takes is one macramé workshop filling up our creative teams’ Instagram feeds and we have to schedule another class.
 And then we have to show off the results.
-So we’re here to inspire you to find a stick or a pipe and grab some twine or rope (okay, and maybe some beads or washers), and make your own.
+So we’re here to inspire you to find a stick or a pipe, and grab some twine, cord, or rope (okay, and maybe some beads or washers), and make your own.
 You’ll find the basic knots here.
 And more lovely macramé inpiration here.
 And some amazing works-in-progress here.

-(The Andy everyone mentions so reverently below is Andy N., Hallmark Photo Stylist and our resident macramé guru.)
+(FYI: The Andy everyone mentions so reverently below is Andy N., Hallmark photo stylist and our resident macramé guru.)

-Before our workshop I spent time researching online to find inspiration for my piece.
-I also loved looking at photos from previous macrame workshops (especially the copper details others had added to their pieces!).
+Before our workshop, I spent time researching online to find inspiration for my piece.
+I also loved looking at photos from previous macramé workshops (especially the copper details others had added to their pieces!).
 I knew I wanted to create a large-scale piece for my mom: She had an empty wall just waiting for new artwork.
-Next, I met with Andy to show him my research and together we sketched out my piece.
-Once I got going I ended up veering away from my original plan slightly, but because I worked with such thick material it was relatively quick to complete.
+Next, I met with Andy to show him my research and together we sketched out my wall hanging.
+Once I got going, I ended up veering away from my original plan slightly, but because I worked with such thick material, it was relatively quick to complete.
 My mom loves the new addition to her basement!

 This larger piece sort of happened spontaneously.
 I knew I wanted to use a cool walking stick we had gotten from my brother-in–law in Ohio.
 But couldn’t decide which way to go: more of a balanced, traditional pattern, or a free-form design.
 Andy suggested I go with the free-form, layered approach because it would look more organic—like the stick.
 After I made the larger pieces, I played with different-size cords and wove them in and out of the background.
 I’m planning to hang it in my family room—just as soon as I can be sure my grand-dog won’t think it’s a chew toy.